-Why participate in an ongoing writing group?
+Why participate in a writing group?

 - Committing to a writing group helps to hold you and your peers accountable for showing up and working on your writing projects.

 - Engaging with peers who are actively working on writing projects can provide a supportive atmosphere where you can share tips and tricks for best writing practices.

 - The routine of setting goals each meeting can help you to create a habit of recording your priorities in a way that facilitates realistic daily task lists.